How Adderall Affects the Brain: Long-Term Effects and the Risk of Adderall Addiction

-As we mentioned before, Adderall is most commonly prescribed for the treatment of ADHD.
-Individuals diagnosed with ADHD are unable to focus on tasks, often cannot sit still, and may be impulsive.
+Many of these people, both children and adults, are unable to focus on tasks, often cannot sit still, and may be impulsive.
 Adderall offers relief from these symptoms, helping those with ADHD to focus their minds and bodies and control impulsivity.
-The only other FDA-approved indication of Adderall is for the treatment of narcolepsy.

-Since college and high school students under intense pressure are often looking to increase attention and wakefulness so that they can cram for exams or pull an “all-nighter,” many turn to Adderall, which can be very dangerous when it is not prescribed for a medical condition.
+Since college and high school students under intense pressure are often looking to increase attention and wakefulness so that they can cram for exams or pull an “all-nighter,” many turn to Adderall.
+While they see this as a harmless study aid in which the reward is worth the risk, Adderall can be dangerous and even habit-forming when it is not prescribed for a diagnosed medical condition.
 Those interested in weight loss may also misuse Adderall, as it can cause a decrease in appetite.

 How Does Adderall Affect the Brain?

-Individuals with ADHD usually have lower levels of dopamine, which is a chemical released in the brain that makes you feel good.
-This lack of dopamine causes people with ADHD to constantly seek stimulation.
-Adderall works by increasing levels of dopamine, serotonin, and norepinephrine, thus bringing the brain from a state of overstimulation to a normal state of stimulation.
+Individuals with ADHD usually have lower levels of dopamine, which is a chemical neurotransmitter released in the brain and central nervous system that makes you feel good.
+Dopamine is released naturally when we do something that feels rewarding or pleasurable, but people who have ADHD don’t get that same “rush.”
+This lack of dopamine causes people with ADHD symptoms to constantly seek it out through stimulation.
+Adderall works by increasing levels of dopamine, serotonin, and norepinephrine — so-called “happy hormones” — thus bringing the brain from a state of overstimulation to a normal state of stimulation.

 But what does Adderall do to the “typical” person who does not have ADHD?
-For a person starting out with normal levels of dopamine, they may feel a state of euphoria, increased wakefulness, and a better ability to cope with stress.
-Although this is certainly not recommended, this can make it easy to understand why Adderall is commonly misused by students who are feeling the pressures of exams, term papers, or sports.
+A person starting out with normal levels of dopamine may feel a state of euphoria, increased wakefulness, and a better ability to cope with stress.
+This can make it easy to understand why Adderall is commonly misused by students who are feeling the pressures of exams, term papers, or sports.

 Does Adderall Actually Make You Smarter?

-Adderall is considered safe when taken as prescribed by a physician.
+Adderall is considered safe when taken as prescribed by a physician for children and adults with ADHD or narcolepsy.
 Taking Adderall without a prescription or taking more than prescribed is very dangerous.
+In this case, taking Adderall creates an excess of these chemicals in the brain, which can have negative effects.

 Side Effects of Adderall